- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By considering these factors, you can minimize the risks of data loss and ensure the safety and integrity of your data on the Qsan XCubeNAS XN7008R device.

-Although NAS XCubeNAS XN7008R can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeNAS XN7008R can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -